-This quick guide provides advice on woodworking activities.
+This quick guide provides advice for ‘persons conducting a business or undertaking’ (PCBUs) that do woodworking activities.
 It explains the health risks from wood dust and some reasonably practicable control measures to protect workers.

 Risks to health from wood dust

-Wood processing causes small particles of wood dust to become suspended in the air.
+Wood processing causes small particles of wood dust to become airborne.
 Workers can inhale these particles.
 A person’s upper respiratory system can filter out the larger particles, but smaller particles can go deep into the lungs causing damage and scarring to the lung tissue.
 Each time this happens a small amount of irreversible damage occurs.
 This damage reduces the lungs’ ability to take in oxygen and over time makes it increasingly difficult to breathe.

 The presence of glues, resins, formaldehyde and other wood treatment chemicals in some wood products increase the health risks from wood dust.

 Why is it necessary to control wood dust?